smart48/le-ssl-laravel-package/README.md

 sudo php artisan queue:work --queue=ssl-manager -- redis
 ```

+`php artisan ssl-controller:update-certificate domain.com now true` - renew certificate now without queueing
+`php artisan ssl-controller:update-certificate domain.com` queue and update certificate
+_renew is new order and update is only new certificate .
+Now is no queue_

 *Note 1: You can change the queue at `config/ssl-manager.php`.*

 *Note 2: Queue mechanism is supposed to be configured.*